Intronaut’s Sacha Dunable Almost Quit the Band Between Albums

 Bands are a big commitment.
 The older you get, the more difficult it becomes to maintain a balance between normal life and band life.
 Because of this struggle, Intronaut frontman Sacha Dunable almost quit the band.

-In this week’s episode of The MetalSucks Podcast, Dunable shared details about why Intronaut took so long between albums — over four years — elaborating on the difficulty of balancing work and play as one gets older, the dismissal of drummer Danny Walker due to domestic abuse allegations, and some planned down time, revealing that at one point he got so fed up with everything he threatened to quit.
+In this week’s episode of The MetalSucks Podcast, Dunable shared details about why Intronaut took so long between albums — over four years — elaborating on the difficulty of balancing work and play as one gets older, the dismissal of drummer Danny Walker, and some planned down time, revealing that at one point he got so fed up with everything he threatened to quit.

 “The hiatus wasn’t only because of the member change.
 We were taking a year off before that even happened.
 Just because we needed it.
 We’d been doing this band for so many years, semi-full-time.
 We scheduled ourselves right out of a tour to write a record and finish it.
 We actually wrote three of these songs for the most part with Danny and ended up reworking some things, “Pangloss” being one of them actually.
 It was just at a certain point trying to get all that done, it was falling short.
 I actually told the band I was just done.
 I thought I was ready to quit Intronaut.
 Joe suggested that we just take a year off.
 Then, after that year off, we had the whole member change thing.
 So we added a whole nother year.
 That’s why I guess it was four and a half years between records or something.